 All dogs here at hillview are obedience trained, house trained, crate trained, lead trained and have the happiest loving natures.

 You will find that in the transition period your dog will be shy or nervous in their new home.
 This is because they have known only one home prior.
 Moving in with complete strangers has a transition period, for dogs as well as humans.

 Imagine if you will, a foster child, going into a new home, they think... will these people love me? will they care for me?
 Give me fresh water and food (600times a day) why do they smell sooo weird?
 Can I jump on the bed? the couch? their lap?
 What new rules are there?
 Where is the toilet!
 And where are my bones!

 I assure you, a couple of weeks and it will be as if they own the place! and you! haha!

-All I ask in return for a retired dog is a donation of over $250 to the charity of my choice (being my local, no kill shelter.
+All I ask in return for a retired dog is a donation to the charity of my choice (being my local, no kill shelter.
 In the form of a cheque or money order).

 And the promise that if it doesn't work out for any reason the dog is returned to me, at any age.

 If you are looking for an older dog, one that you know the history of and you have time to care for this dog and spend time with them, living their best lives, please fill in this form.
 I will post dogs here that are available also, if any.
 But feel free to contact me as I also know a few other breeders that may have available dogs for rehoming.